MagnivOrg/magniv-docs/docs/tutorials/entity-resolution.md

 ## Building the Model

-As part of this tutorial there are two parts:
+This tutorial contains two parts:
-1. Building a model that we can use on new entries
+1. Building a model that we can use to classify new entries
-2. The nightly task that takes in the new entites and looks for a match using the model
+2. Deploying the nightly task that takes in the new entites and looks for a match using the model

 The model can take many forms.
 The simplest of which is to use a library like [fuzzywuzzy](https://pypi.org/project/fuzzywuzzy/).
 Fuzzywuzzy works well in some scenarios.
-It takes the Levenshtein Distance between the two sequences, which works well in situations where we are looking for entites that are just off by a character or two because of spelling.
+It takes the Levenshtein Distance between the two sequences, which works well in situations where we are looking for entites that are off by just a character or two because of spelling.

-In this dataset, we need a bit more of domain knowledge -- the model should be able to understand that "USA" and "United States of America" are the same.
-It should also be able to learn a representation of a string where it can place a higher focus on certain parts of the string.
-For example it should be able to tell that "Berkley, California USA" is not the same as "Stanford, California USA" even though they share "California USA".
+In this dataset, we need a bit more domain knowledge -- the model should be able to understand that "USA" and "United States of America" are the same.
+It should also be able to learn a representation of a title so higher focus can be placed on certain parts of the string.
+For example it should be able to tell that "Berkeley, California USA" is not the same as "Stanford, California USA" even though they share "California USA".

-This is a difficult task, and is usually why a lot of entity resolution systems have some sort of human in the loop.
+This is a difficult task, and it is usually why a lot of entity resolution systems have some sort of human in the loop.
 With that being said, we can get a good approximiate solution using a strong embedding model.

 The python library [Sentence Transformers](https://pypi.org/project/sentence-transformers/) is a great tool that will allow us to use a pre-trained model to get that "domain knowledge" we want.
 We will be using their `all-mpnet-base-v2` pretrained model.

 The premise for the rest of the model is very simple.
-We take shuffle the dataset, and take 50% for a training set.
-We will go through the training set and create bins for each entity that is present in it.
+We will shuffle the dataset and remove 50% for a training set.
+Then, we will use the training set to create bins for each entity that is present inside it.

 Concretely if

 - AT&T Labs Inc.
 - AT&T Labs Research, 180 Park Avenue, Room E243, Florham Park, NJ 07932, USA; E-mail: mff@research.att.com

-are present in the training set wecombine them with a "\n" and treat it as a single entity.
+are present in the training set wecombine them with a `"\n"` and treat it as a single entity.

 We then take the embedding of each of these combined bins.

-There are several other options here that can be tested -- instead of combining the strings and then embedding them each entity can be embedded and then a centroid vector can be created to reperesnt that entity.
-This one is just the quickest way to get started.
+There are several other options here that can be tested.
+Instead of combining the strings and then embedding them individually, each entity can be embedded and then a centroid vector can be created to reperesnt that entity.
+We will stick to the first method for simplicity.

-Here is the code we used to create these bins:
+Below is the code we can use to create these bins.

 ```python
 import pandas as pd